Canon SL2 vs Nikon D700

 It is notable that the SL2 offers wifi support, while the D700 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The SL2 is a recent model that features in the current product line-up of Canon.
 In contrast, the D700 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.

 Review summary: Canon SL2 vs Nikon D700

-So what conclusions can be drawn?
-Is the Canon SL2 better than the Nikon D700 or vice versa?
+So how do things add up?
+Is there a clear favorite between the Canon SL2 and the Nikon D700?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS Rebel SL2:

 - More detail: Offers more megapixels (24 vs 12.1MP) with a 41% higher linear resolution.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.2 EV of extra DR).

 - Broader imaging potential: Can record not only still images but also 1080/60p movies.

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.